 Shinjuku is home to the world's busiest train station in the entire world, with over 3.5 million daily passengers.
 It has now been officially recognised as the busiest station by the Guinness Book of Records.

-This bustling hub is a must-visit destination for travellers in Tokyo, and there's plenty to do and see in the area.
+After a long day of exploring, the best things to do in Shinjuku is to go shoping!
+What else?
+This bustling hub is a must-visit destination for travellers in Tokyo, and there's plenty to do and see.

 Grab a coffee from the Blue Bottle Coffee, located at the ground floor of NEWoMan Shinjuku.
 This cafe shop focused on shingle-origin beans so you know you're going to get a fantastic cup of coffee.